ConnorDonegan/connordonegan.github.io/_posts/2025-01-08-space-time-mortality.markdown

 </details>

-<h2> Resources </h2>
+## Resources

-This tutorial is part of a fairly small body of work focused on implementing spatial model in Stan, including the following:
+This tutorial is part of a fairly small body of work focused on implementing spatial model in Stan, including the following [please let me know if I've missed any work that you've found helpful]:

  - Max Joseph's work on proper <a href="https://mc-stan.org/users/documentation/case-studies/mbjoseph-CARStan.html">CAR models</a>.
 These methods are implemented in the 'brms' R package.
  - Mitzi Morris's work on <a href="https://mc-stan.org/users/documentation/case-studies/icar_stan.html">intrinsic CAR</a> models.